Cardisk/pyADB/README.md

 By default, adb api has the possibility to push files into a remote directory.
 This command wrapper does just this.

-This command wrapper takes two parameters:
+This command wrapper takes a max of three parameters:
 * first: `local_file`
 * second: `remote/absolute/path`
+* third: `--socket/-s socket_address`

+If the third option is specified, the local_file will be pushed only to that.

 Usage: